jcollard/unm-hip/README.md

 <pre>dilate :: (Eq (Pixel img), Num (Pixel img), Image img, BinaryPixel (Pixel img)) => [[Pixel img]] -> img -> img</pre>

 Given a 2D list consisting solely of pixels representing a structuring
-    element, and a binary image, dilate returns the morphological dilation of the <image> with the structuring element.
+    element, and a binary image, <b>dilate</b> returns the morphological dilation of the <image> with the structuring element.

 Note: There is a <i>dilate'</i> function that uses a default